Voyage of the Basset: Controversy

-The Voyage of the Basset was the source of controversy in 2006 when a resident of Bountiful, Utah, demanded that the book be removed from circulation from the young adult section at the Davis County Library in nearby Farmington, Utah because some of the illustrations were deemed too suggestive.
+The Voyage of the Basset was the source of controversy in 2006.
+Concerned by one painting which she regarded as suggestive, a resident of Bountiful, Utah, demanded that the book be removed from circulation from the young adult section of the Davis County Library in nearby Farmington.
 The Davis County Library Board voted to keep the book in circulation in the young adult section.